3g6ha5W8BHX/noethers-gate/README.md

 ## Donate
 Want to try Noether's Gate?
 Send me some donation, so I can pay for the server costs.
-You can the Gate by checking donation address:
+You can test the Gate by sending XMR to a donation address:
 ```
 address:
 45dZruKBeAFcBkoFckTTonJPDUDFcPkUMdSebg2YTE8mTaBbhnv9DWwR9DYvfqKXjn8M49XpTcLw8c5mZ457etvuP8e9DDC